Aneesah Morrow

-Aneesah Morrow (born February 2, 2003) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA).
-She played college basketball for the LSU Tigers of the Southeastern Conference (SEC).
-She began her collegiate career at DePaul and was named the WBCA and USBWA National Freshman of the Year in 2022.
+Aneesah Morrow (born February 2, 2003) is an American professional basketball player for the Toronto Tempo of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
+She previously played for the Connecticut Sun of the WNBA.
+She played college basketball for DePaul and LSU and was named the WBCA and USBWA National Freshman of the Year in 2022.

 High school career

 Morrow attended Simeon Career Academy in Chicago, where she helped lead the Wolverines to their first city championship her freshman year.
 During her junior year, she averaged 23 points, 12.1 rebounds and 3.6 assists, and led them to a 35–2 record and the girls basketball program's first state championship in 2020.
 In her senior year she averaged 28.4 points, 14.3 rebounds, 4.6 assists, 2.9 steals and 2.3 blocks per game.
 Following the season she was named an All-State first team selection by the Associated Press, Champaign News-Gazette and the Illinois Basketball Coaches Association (IBCA).